dasjar/dasjar/README.md

 - 👋 Hi, I’m @dasjar
-- 👀 I’m interested in Machine Learning, AI, Deep Learning, Data Science, Blockchain, Software Development and FinTech
+- 👀 I’m interested in Machine Learning, Data Mining, Deep Learning & Data Science
-- 🌱 I’m currently learning CNNs, Time-Series Analytics
+- 🌱 I’m currently working with Time-Series data for solar flare prediction
-- 💞️ I’m looking to collaborate on any Data Science and Software Development Projects
+- 💞️ I’m looking to collaborate on any Data Science or Machine Learning Projects/Reserach
 - 📫 How to reach me Email:vsoldev@gmail.com

 <!---